Jesús María Marta Lázaro

 Jesus, therefore, six days before the Passover, came to Bethany where Lazarus was, whom Jesus had raised from the dead.
 So they made Him a supper there, and Martha was serving; but Lazarus was one of those reclining at the table with Him.
 John 12:1-2 (NASB)

 John 12:9 refers to a large crowd of the Jews.
 The order of the words in the Greek text emphasizes the word “learned.”
 That is, a large crowd learned about Jesus and came looking for Him.
 It is likely the crowd heard about Him in the evening hours but did not immediately seek for Him.
-Most likely they came the next day, the daylight hours of Saturday, on the last part of Nisan 8, or March 26.
-So, the dinner and the crowd arrived on parts of Nisan 8.
+Most likely they came the next day in the daylight hours of Saturday, on the last part of Nisan 8, or March 26.
+So, the dinner took place and the crowd arrived on Nisan 8.

-Then John 12:12-13 states the Triumphal Entry occurred the next day, that is Nisan 9, which would be during the daylight hours of Nisan 10 or Sunday.
-That is when the Triumphal Entry occurred.
+Then John 12:12-13 states the Triumphal Entry occurred the next day, that is Nisan 9, which would be during the daylight hours of Nisan 9 or Sunday (March 27, A.D.
+33).
+That is the day the Triumphal Entry occurred.
 So, that is the chronology of John 12:1 to the Triumphal Entry.
 That is, John 12:1 occurred before the Triumphal Entry.

 However, there is some confusion about the date of when the dinner actually occurred.
 Both Matthew 26:6-13 and Mark 14:1-9 seem to imply this same dinner occurred just two days before the Passover—not six days.
 Consequently, some struggle with this chronological difference.
 But the problem is solved by remembering an important principle that the Holy Spirit wrote all of Scripture, and God cannot lie.
 Thus, both Matthew 26:6-13 and Mark 14:1-9 have not given us conflicting information but more data about what happened.